altid/altid.github.io/content/about/01-history.md

 type: section
 ---

-# A Little History
+# Introduction

-Altid started out under the name **ubqt**; a pun on _ubiquity_, which is what the project was trying to provide for applications.
+Altid, originally known as **ubqt**, emerged with a vision of providing ubiquity for your applications, while being highly accessible.
+Seeking a distinctive identity, the project evolved into Altid, inspired by the Danish word _Altid_, signifying _Always_.
+Our journey centers on delivering customizable accessibility software, empowering users with diverse needs.
+Just like our name suggests, Altid is here to provide an always accessible and inclusive digital experience.

-Unfortunately, the name was _very_ common, and to avoid legal issues in the future a new name had to be selected.
-Studying Danish, I learned the word _Altid_, meaning _Always_; and it seemed like a perfect fit for a name.
+## Our Mission

-## About Us
+Altid, born from the passion of a solitary programmer and shaped by input from friends and family, is on a mission.
+We aspire to unlock the full potential of accessible, always-available programs.
+As we work towards our goal, Altid looks forward to welcoming specialists in accessibility, user interface design, and more.
+Join us on our journey to create a community-driven space for customizable software solutions that cater to diverse needs.

-Currently the efforts of a single programmer, with some feedback from friends and family Altid is working towards full non-profit status, and pending funding will bring in specialists in accessibility, user interface design, etc
+## The Team